-- 1. Major Renovation is defined in the Building Regulations Part L Technical Guidance Document and means the renovation of a dwelling where more than 25 % of the surface of the dwelling envelope undergoes renovation.
+1. Major Renovation is defined in the Building Regulations Part L Technical Guidance Document and means the renovation of a dwelling where more than 25 % of the surface of the dwelling envelope undergoes renovation.
 Where a dwelling undergoes a major renovation, the energy performance of the whole dwelling should be improved to the cost optimal level by achieving a B2 or by implementing the energy performance improvements as set out in the Building Regulations Part L Technical Guidance Document.

 - 2. This energy upgrade will reduce your home's heat loss and is an important first step to improving the energy efficiency of your home.

+- 3. For some wall types it may not be appropriate to install the amount of insulation recommended here, particularly in the case of solid walls such as stone and brick built prior to 1950.
+Please seek the advice of a professional.

-- 3. A dwelling should have low heat loss to ensure the heat pump runs efficiently.
+- 4. A dwelling should have low heat loss to ensure the heat pump runs efficiently.
 An ideal heat loss indicator (HLI) is less than 2.0 W/(K·m).
 An upper HLI limit applies to SEAI grants.
 Where the HLI is between 2 and 2.3 W/(K·m), additional heat pump grant eligibility criteria apply.

-- 4. Investment Cost Legend:
+- 5. Investment Cost Legend:

 - € < 5,000

 - €€ 5,000 < 15,000

 - €€€ 15,000 < 30,000

 - €€€€ 30,000 50,000

-- 5. A grant for this type of upgrade is available at the time of publication of this report.
+6. A grant for this type of upgrade is available at the time of publication of this report.
 Grant availability is subject to eligibility criteria and should be checked to see if the works to your own home meet the eligibility criteria.
 Eligibility criteria are subject to change.

-For further information visit www.seai.ie/grants or call 01 8082100
+www.seai.ie/grants or call 01 8082100